JDGTelus/sdm-tools/README.md

 ### Core Functionality
 - **Jira Integration**: Fetch and store Jira issues with customizable JQL queries
-- **Commit Tracking**: Fetch and store commit information from local git repositories
+- **Commit Tracking**: Fetch and store commit information from ALL branches in local git repositories
+- **Comprehensive Coverage**: Captures commits from feature branches, remote branches, and all refs
+- **Normalized Database**: Efficient schema with email auto-mapping and sprint-based filtering
 - **Data Persistence**: SQLite database for fast access and reliability
 - **Pagination**: Display large datasets with colorful, paginated output